 “Why were you casting in Italian?” he asked abruptly.

-I shrugged.
+I shrugged, deciding it couldn't hurt to talk.
 “I cast in Spanish, Italian and Canis Latinicus.”

 Nico’s scowl turned into an expression of thorough confusion. “. . . dog Latin?”